You will find FAQs on our schools and classes in California and Florida. For info on distance learning, see our Online

 Our rewards system improves self-esteem.
 Our structured kids classes teach mental discipline.
 Our activities help channel aggression into a positive outlet.
 Our kids classes enhance assertiveness and teach lifetime self-defense skills.
 Kung Fu is one of the best things you can do for your child!

 Wing Chun students defend themselves by using the simplest more efficient actions possible.
 They also use leverage and angles to turn an attackers’ strengths against them.
 Wing Chun is effective for everyone, regardless of size, strength or gender.
 It teaches smaller, weaker people to be able to overcome stronger, larger people.
+"Precision beats power and timing beats speed."

 Yes.
 Our Wing Chun system includes all the traditional Wing Chun material as passed down through our Grandmaster Ip Man 葉問 (aka Yip Man) under his senior-most Hong Kong student, Leung Sheung 梁相.
 Our school has the honor of continuing this amazing legacy through our two Sifus, Adam Williss and Derrick Mansell.
 Both of which are full lineage holders of Wing Chun under the Ip Man and Leung Sheung Wing Chun family.
 Our branch of this lineage is called Dragon Family Wing Chun.

 Yes.
 We are members of Ip Man’s Ving Tsun Athletic Association in Hong Kong and proud affiliates of the Worldwide Leung Sheung Lineage Association.
-The founder of The Dragon Institute, Adam Williss, (one of the most passionate Wing Chun practitioners you’ll ever meet).
-For the last 26 years, he’s dedicated his life to Wing Chun… and it shows through in the quality of our program, system and instruction.
-But it’s the ability of our students which is noted by experienced martial artists and other visitors.
+The founder of The Dragon Institute, Adam Williss, is one of the most passionate Wing Chun practitioners you’ll ever meet..
+For the last 28 years, he’s dedicated his life to Wing Chun… and it shows through in the quality of our program, system and instruction.

 No. Wing Chun training is geared toward the individual.
 Everybody trains at his or her own level, pushing a little bit more every time.
 There is no pressure to do things that your body isn’t able to do.
 Most students notice a increase in fitness, joint flexibility, and general strength after as little as a month.